jamesdh/kompromat/README.md

         7. Сlick the icon again, select 'Show Keyboard Viewer'
         8. Now with your cursor in the captcha input box, type the letters as you see them in the captcha image using the simulated Russian keyboard on screen.
+    2. For all platforms:
+        1. Navigate to https://russian.typeit.org/ and type away, then copy/paste.

 #### Modifying the review text and photo